rwandi-ctf/ctf-writeups/BlahajCTF2023/Powerfull Shell.md

 00006010 67 78 68 31:79 31 55 55|31 58 4D 34:51 72 34 71 gxh1y1UU1XM4Qr4q
 ```

-once we remove those, we use the key to decrypt the image:
+so we can get the IV and decrypt the image:

 ```py
 from Crypto.Cipher import AES